-The configuration file that you download over a serial link can provide an IP address and subnet mask to the 8210, or establish LAN emulation.
-After you have configured the 8210 and made it operational in the ATM network, you can access it through the network.
+The configuration file that download over a serial link can provide an IP address and subnet mask to the 8210, or establish LAN emulation.
+After configuring the 8210 and making it operational in the ATM network, you can access the 8210 through the network.

 When the 8210 is in this state, you can use the Communications Send option of the Configuration Program to send configuration files from the workstation over the network to the 8210.
-If you are using the version of the Configuration Program that is supported by AIX, you can also use the Communications Retrieve option of the Configuration Program to retrieve configuration files from the 8210.
+When using the version of the Configuration Program that is supported by AIX, you can also use the Communications Retrieve option of the Configuration Program to retrieve configuration files from the 8210.
 For more information, see IBM 8210 Multiprotocol Switched Services Server Configuration Program User's Guide for Nways Multiprotocol Access, Routing, and Switched Services, GC30-3830.